andreisuslov/stmt/README.md

 # Statement Processor (stmt)

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The Statement Processor (`stmt`) is a command-line tool that processes Bank of America transaction CSV files and reformats them into a specific format suitable for use in a Google Sheets-based Budget App.
-This tool simplifies the process of converting the raw transaction data from Bank of America into a clean and structured format, making it easier to import and analyze the data in your Budget App.
+The Statement Processor (`stmt`) is a command-line tool that processes Bank of America and Chase transaction CSV files and reformats them into a specific format suitable for use in a Google Sheets-based Budget App.
+This tool simplifies the process of converting the raw transaction data from these banks into a clean and structured format, making it easier to import and analyze the data in your Budget App.

 ## Features

+- Identifies the bank name based on the column headers of the transaction file
-- Removes unnecessary columns such as "Reference Number" and "Address" from the input CSV file
+- Removes unnecessary columns such as "Reference Number" and "Address" (Bank of America) or "Memo", "Post Date", and "Type" (Chase)
 - Splits the "Amount" column into separate "Credit" and "Debit" columns
 - Cleans up empty values and ensures that zeros do not appear in the "Credit" and "Debit" columns
-- Sorts the transactions in ascending order based on the "Posted Date" column
+- Sorts the transactions in ascending order based on the "Date" column
 - Generates an output CSV file with the processed data in the desired format
+- Option to unite multiple transaction sheets into one after processing

 ## Prerequisites